 - CAS CS 350 Fundamentals of Computing Systems

 - All CAS CS courses at the 400 and 500 levels

 The list of prerequisites or co-requisites for a CS course may contain a CS course “X” with a non-CS alternative “Y.” In such a case, course “Y” may be counted toward the major instead of course “X.”

-In special cases, a student, with consent of the instructor, may petition the Undergraduate Director to count courses other than those listed in the Courses section.
-Attention is called to the following: CS courses numbered 600 and above; 500-level courses in mathematics; 500-level courses in cognitive & neural systems; and computer engineering courses offered by the College of Engineering.
+In special cases, a student, with consent of the instructor, may petition the Undergraduate Director to count courses other than those specified above.
+Attention is called to the following: CS courses number 600 and above; 500-level courses in Mathematics & Statistics; and Computer Engineering courses offered by the College of Engineering (ENG).

-Note: CS major credit will not be given for CAS CS 211, CAS CS 212, courses below CAS CS 111 or for Metropolitan College courses.
+CAS CS major credit will not be given for Metropolitan College (MET) courses.